Aravindhnath/Ex-No-5-Creating-Triggers-using-PL-SQL/README.md

 ![Output](/exp5_DBMS-3.png)

 ### Result:
-The program has been implemented successfully.
+The program has been successfully implemented.